About the National Assistance Card

 The Project will:

-• rebadge the Tasmanian ABI ID Card as a National Assistance Card;
+• Rebadge the Tasmanian ABI ID Card as a National Assistance Card;

-• make the National Assistance Card available to all people in Australia living with brain injury;
+• Make the National Assistance Card available to all people in Australia living with brain injury;

-• develop a purpose-built online system for people to apply for a National Assistance Card; and
+• Develop a purpose-built online system for people to apply for a National Assistance Card; and

-• trial the option of including a QR code on the National Assistance Card that links to more information about the impacts of the person’s brain injury, disability or health condition, and/or how people in the community can assist them.
+• Trial the option of including a QR code on the National Assistance Card that links to more information about the impacts of the person’s brain injury, disability or health condition, and/or how people in the community can assist them.

 The Project will also work with people with brain injury, other disabilities and health conditions to develop:

-• resources that help educate cardholders on how to use their National Assistance Card; and
+• Resources that help educate cardholders on how to use their National Assistance Card; and

-• resources to educate the community about the National Assistance Card.
+• Resources to educate the community about the National Assistance Card.

 The National Assistance Card will also create greater awareness of brain injury and other disabilities and health conditions in the community.